Trustless Agents — with zkML

 Real-time proving is the space race of zero knowledge, and JOLT-Atlas is applying the same breakthrough engineering to make verifiable AI agents practical.

-Written by: Wyatt Benno
+by Wyatt Benno

 I work where AI meets cryptography.
 Check out our cryptographically powered AI memory system (https://www.kinic.io/).
-Learn more about our upcoming NIVC based prover network (https://www.novanet.xyz/).
+Learn more about our upcoming NIVC based DeSCI prover network (https://www.novanet.xyz/).

 My Twitter